aasthakm/aasthakm.github.io/index.md

 ### About

-I am a PhD student at [Max Planck Institute for Software Systems (MPI-SWS)](http://www.mpi-sws.org/) and [University of Saarland (UdS)](http://cs.uni-saarland.de/).
-I work with [Peter Druschel](http://www.mpi-sws.org/~druschel/) and [Deepak Garg](http://www.mpi-sws.org/~dg/).
-I will be graduating in November 2020.
+I am currently a postdoctoral researcher at [Max Planck Institute for Software Systems (MPI-SWS)](http://www.mpi-sws.org/).
+I completed my PhD with [Peter Druschel](http://www.mpi-sws.org/~druschel/) and [Deepak Garg](http://www.mpi-sws.org/~dg/) in November 2020.
 Before my PhD, I worked at NetApp, Bengaluru (India), and completed my Bachelors in Computer Science from Birla Institute of Technology and Science (BITS) Pilani (India).

 Starting January 2021, I will be joining as a Tenure-Track Assistant Professor in the [CS Department, University of British Columbia](https://www.cs.ubc.ca/).